emacs-mirror/emacs/mps/manual/source/topic/porting.rst

 #.
 The **protection mutator context** module figures out what the
-   :term:`mutator` was doing when it caused a :term:`protection fault`, so that the access can be emulated as described at :ref:`pool-awl-barrier`.
+   :term:`mutator` was doing when it caused a :term:`protection fault`, or when a thread was suspended, so that its :term:`registers` and :term:`control stack` can be scanned, and so that access to a protected region of memory can be emulated as described at :ref:`pool-awl-barrier`.

    See :ref:`design-prot` for the design, and ``prot.h`` for the interface.
 There are eight implementations, a typical example being